chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:get:: /carenets/{CARENET_ID}/accounts/

-   List the accounts of a given carenet
+   List the accounts in a carenet.

    :shortname: carenet_account_list
    :accesscontrol: A principal in the carenet, in full control of the carenet's record, or any admin app.